Large Language Models Are Bad Dice Players: LLMs Struggle to Generate Random Numbers from Statistical Distributions: Experiment

 \paragraph{Sampling Protocols.} We employ two complementary protocols to disentangle distinct failure mechanisms.

 \textit{Protocol A: Batch Generation.} Models receive a single prompt requesting $N{=}1000$ samples from the target distribution, generating all values within one response: \begin{quote} \textit{``You are a random number generator.
-Generate exactly \{N\} independent samples from a [Distribution] distribution with parameters [params].
-Output ONLY the numbers, separated by commas.''} \end{quote}
+Your task is to generate exactly \{N\} independent samples from a [Distribution] distribution with parameters [params].''} \end{quote}

 This protocol forces the model to condition on its generated history, probing the cumulative effect of extended context on distributional fidelity.

 \textit{Protocol B: Independent Requests.} We issue $N{=}1000$ stateless calls, each requesting exactly one sample.
 The prompt is reduced to: \begin{quote} \textit{``Generate exactly ONE random number from a [Distribution] distribution with parameters [params].
 Output ONLY the number.''} \end{quote}